schellenberg/computerscience20/_sources/Python/Strings/StringMethods.rst

     # after you determine what this will print, rename the variable name item to something more helpful for understanding the loop

+The following program has two errors.
+Can you find and fix them?

 .. activecode:: wdtpd_string_manipulation_practice_2
     :caption: What will this program print?